snehabedadhala/GDPTeam01/README.md

 Working on ER diagram with different tables and relationshops between them.
 Moreover, gathering requirements for technical stack for the project and doing a research to integrate maps with the application.

+Working on UX/UI design.
+Designing the user interface(preliminary visual mock-up) for the application.